vectordotdev/vector/website/docs/about/data-model/metric.md

 <Field
   defaultValue={null}
   enumValues={{"absolute":"The value is an absolute, stand-alone value.
-It can be used individually.","incremental":"The value is incremental and is used to form a wholistic value by merging with other incremental values.
-Individually it does not tell the whle story."}}
+It can be used individually.","incremental":"The value is incremental and is used to form a holistic value by merging with other incremental values.
+Individually it does not tell the whole story."}}
   examples={{"absolute":"The value is an absolute, stand-alone value.
-It can be used individually.","incremental":"The value is incremental and is used to form a wholistic value by merging with other incremental values.
-Individually it does not tell the whle story."}}
+It can be used individually.","incremental":"The value is incremental and is used to form a holistic value by merging with other incremental values.
+Individually it does not tell the whole story."}}
   name={"kind"}
   path={null}
   required={true}